 I supervise and mentor research students and teach introductory epidemiology to students in the first year of the Doctor of Medicine program.

 I contributed to each of several phases of national public policy review and development concerning injury prevention since 1990.
 In each I was a member of a relevant committee.
 Recently, my work has contributed to policy and practice concerning Indigenous road safety, patient safety and suicide prevention.
 I was elected Chairperson of the Australasian Mortality Data Interest Group (AMDIG), the organisation concerned with mortality statistics in Australia and New Zealand, from 2009 to 2012.
 Since 2009 I have investigated problems with national cause of death statistics, which had potential to mislead users on matters such as trends in suicide.

 I have long involvement with the National Coronial Information System, as a proponent for its development, a member of its governance bodies and a user of its data.
 I am currently a member of its Board.

 I represent Flinders University in the SA and NT DataLink Consortium, which has developed a capability for non-identifying, whole-population research in two Australian jurisdictions, based on record linkage.
 I also represent Flinders on the advisory board of the Centre for Automotive Safety Research at the University of Adelaide.

-With others, I developed the International Classification of External Causes of Injuries, a related member of the WHO Family of International Classifications since 2003.
+From 2015 to 2018 I co-chaired a taskforce that was established by the WHO to assist it to finalise the 11th revision of the International Classification of Diseases (ICD-11).
 I was appointed by the WHO in 2007 to be a member of the Revision Steering Group for the 11th revision of the International Classification of Diseases (ICD), with responsibility for the injury and external causes chapters.
 I am also actively involved with the Topic Advisory Group on Quality and Safety.
-I co-chair a taskforce that was established by the WHO in 2015 to oversee finalisation of the 11th revision of the ICD.
+With others, I developed the International Classification of External Causes of Injuries, a related member of the WHO Family of International Classifications since 2003.